katievasq/katievasq.github.io/_pages/about.md

 I am currently a Ph.D. student at the University of Chicago working with Alex Shaw at the [Developmental Investigations of Behavior and Strategy Lab](https://www.dibslab.uchicago.edu/).
 Before graduate school, I was a lab manager for Yarrow Dunham and Paul Bloom at Yale University.

-Here are some questions I'm exploring right now.
+Here are some research areas I am exploring right now:

 ![Research Interests](/images/research-interests.png)